daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

  #### Stata Kernel for Jupyter <a name="stata-kernel"></a>

- The following line will allow Jupyter users to create and run documents with a Stata kernel.
+ Allow Jupyter users to create and run Stata files in Jupyter Notebooks with a Stata kernel:
  ```console
  $ pip install stata_kernel
  ubuntu@ip-xx-xxx:~$ python -m stata_kernel.install